KYPHOSIS TREATMENT

 Back Pain

-Pain is a common symptom of kyphosis, especially as the curvature increases:
+Pain strikes as a common kyphosis symptom, especially as the curvature grows:

-- Localized Pain: Pain is often localized to the area of the abnormal curvature, usually in the mid to upper back.
-Patients may described the pain as a dull ache or, in some cases, a sharp pain.
+- Localized Pain: Pain targets the abnormal curvature area, often the mid to upper back.
+Patients call it a dull ache or sharp pain.

-- Muscle Fatigue and Strain: The muscles surrounding the spine may become strained from attempting to support the abnormal curvature, leading to fatigue and discomfort.
+- Muscle Fatigue and Strain: Surrounding muscles strain to support the curvature.
+This causes fatigue and discomfort.

 Stiffness and Reduced Mobility